 Due to the nature of the highlights (historical, biblical, and even regarding the conflict) I highly recommend you take guided tours.
 Not only does this take care of transportation, which can be tricky, but it also gives you a better, closer, and more in-depth experience.
 There is so much to see and learn that, on your own, you will likely miss most of it.

-One of the best parts of visiting Israel is getting to try the food and drink which most people end up really enjoying.
-Hummus and fresh pita, shawarmas, fresh pomegranate juices, falafel, and baklava are all popular things to try.
-However, while some of these may be considered cheap street foods in other countries, food and drink in Israel (like everything else) are probably more expensive than what you might think.
+One of the best parts of visiting Israel is getting to try the food and drink, which most people end up really enjoying.
+Hummus and fresh pita, shawarmas, fresh pomegranate juices, falafel, and baklava are all popular.
+However, while some of these may be considered cheap street foods in other countries, food and drink in Israel (like everything else) are probably more expensive than you might think.
 That being said, these types of street food dishes are still more affordable than what you can expect to pay in restaurants

-With that in mind, here’s a rough guide as to what you can expect to pay for daily meals (including drinks).
+With that in mind, here’s a rough guide on what you can expect to pay for daily meals (including drinks).